 The overall aim of our research is to understand the principles that underlie memory formation and information processing in biological neural networks.
 To that end, we build neural network models with experience-dependent plasticity and study how specific function can emerge through the orchestrated interplay of different plasticity mechanisms.

-- Functional spiking neural networks through surrogate gradients
+- Functional spiking neural networks and neuromorphic learning algorithms through surrogate gradients

 - Inhibitory microcircuits and predictive processing

 - Learning in neural networks through interacting forms of plasticity